 There's an argument for nearly everything deserving its place in Valhalla, but not all together in a single game.
 Next time, it might be nice to put some of these things in the vault.
 Sailing hasn't really evolved since Black Flag, so maybe we don't need to bring it back again and again.
 Let's toss out all those trite minigames while we're at it.
 Death to tradition!

 Unfortunately, I don't get the impression Ubisoft is going to rein it in.
-The first DLC for Valhalla isn't even out yet and we've already had multiple seasonal events and a greatly extended—though not meaningfully expanded—river raid system.
-There's an expectation now that these games will keep growing, even after they're already out.
+There's an expectation now that these games will keep growing, even after they're out.
 My dreams of a single-city Assassin's Creed with more depth than breadth, and—for unrelated reasons—a transmog system right from the start, are probably unrealistic.
 I'd kill for something like Unity's Paris again, but the series is heading in the other direction at full steam.
 I'll keep pining away regardless.